KassieKitsune/PluralQuartz/README.md

 # PluralQuartz
-Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), Pluralquartz is a Vencord plugin that displays PluralKit members' names in color
+Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), Pluralquartz is a Vencord plugin that displays PluralKit members' names acc
 ### Introduction

 ## Installation
-Detailed Instructions for complete newbies soon, in the meantime for
+Detailed Instructions for complete newbies soon, in the meantime, if you are brave or comfortable
 #### Step 1.
 Follow the Instructions on [installing Vencord from source](https://docs.vencord.dev/installing/)

 #### Step 2.
 Install [pkapi.js](https://github.com/greys-tools/pkapi.js#installation)<br>